 You can take any class you'd like - from any district.

 It is not necessary to be working toward certification to be active in lay servant ministries at your local church.
 Read more. . .

-Lay Servants are to serve the local church or charge in any way in which their witness or leadership and service inspires the laity to deeper commitment to Christ and more effective discipleship.
+Lay Servants and Lay Speakers are to serve the local church or charge in any way in which their witness or leadership and service inspires the laity to deeper commitment to Christ and more effective discipleship.